Chart Color Schemes

 Population growth drivers in Seacliff Park are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, the estimated population of the Seacliff Park statistical area (Lv2) is around 2,737.
-This reflects an increase of 93 people since the 2021 Census, which reported a population of 2,644.
-The change was inferred from AreaSearch's estimate of the resident population at 2,726 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 4 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,195 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 65.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, as of Feb 2026 the suburb of Seacliff Park's population is estimated at around 2740.
+This reflects an increase of 96 people since the 2021 Census, which reported a population of 2644.
+The change is inferred from the resident population of 2726, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 30 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1196 persons per square kilometer.
+Population growth for the suburb was primarily driven by overseas migration, contributing approximately 65% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category were adopted, based on 2021 data and released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Looking at population projections moving forward, a population increase just below the median of national statistical areas is expected for the Seacliff Park (SA2), with an expected expansion by 206 persons to reach 3,013 by 2041 based on aggregated SA2-level projections, reflecting a gain of 7.8% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Anticipating future population dynamics, a population increase just below the median of national statistical areas is expected for Seacliff Park, with an increase of 200 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 7.5% over the 17 years.

 Frequently Asked Questions - Population